Demonstrate Your Visual Skills Through Suffolk Coursework

 - ADI S110 Digital Orthographics (for Interior Design)

-If you are an undeclared major, you will have two opportunities in your first semester to have your work assessed for admission to a program.
-The first opportunity is at the mid-point when your studio faculty review work you have produced in the first half of the semester and make recommendations to the Foundation Program Director about your candidacy.
-If your work successfully demonstrates your readiness for entry into the Art & Design program, you will be invited to the major at this time.
+If you are an Undeclared major, you will have two opportunities in your first semester to have your work assessed for admission to an Art & Design program.
+The first opportunity is at mid-semester when your studio faculty review the work you have produced in the first half of the semester and make recommendations to the Art & Design Chair about your candidacy.
+If your work successfully demonstrates your readiness for entry into an Art & Design program at this time, you will be invited to the major.

-If you are not admitted into the program after completion of the three studio courses, you may apply completed studio courses towards an Art Minor in Foundation Studies.
-In some cases, these studios might also be used as elective credits in another major, depending on the program.
+An Undeclared student who is not admitted into an Art & Design program after completion of two attempts may apply completed studio courses towards an Art Minor in Foundation Studies, Graphic Design, or Studio Art.
+In some cases, completed studio courses might also be used as elective credits in another major.